B-Litljon/grod_mk0/developmentNotes.md

 - Add log statements throughout your code []
 - Implement error handling using try-except blocks []

-## Update Order Management

-- Modify the `sell_order` method to retrieve order details []
-- Calculate profit/loss and duration based on stored order details []
-- Update order status in the dictionary to "complete" []
-- Call `DatabaseHandler` method to store completed order details []

 ## Integration and Testing